datastructures-js/binary-search-tree/README.md

 ### upperBoundKey (ceilKey)
 O(log(n))

-finds the node with the smallest value bigger or equal a given key if the node's key prob is provided in the constructor.
+finds the node with the smallest key bigger or equal a given key if the key prob is provided in the constructor.
 You can eliminate equal values by passing second param as false. `.ceilKey` is an alias to the same function.

 ```js
 employees.ceilKey(75).getValue(); // { id: 80 }